Mount filesystems

 Ensure that the WEKA cluster default data networking is configured prior to running the mount command.
 For details, see Configure default data networking (optional).

-The following command configures two VFs for the device and assign each one of them to one of the frontend processes.
-The first container receives a 192.168.1.100 IP address, and the second uses a 192.168.1.101 IP address.
-Both IPs have 24 network mask bits and a default gateway of 192.168.1.254.
+The following command configures virtual functions (VFs) for the specified device and assigns each VF to one of the frontend processes.
+The first process is assigned the IP address 192.168.1.100, while the second process uses 192.168.1.101.
+Both IP addresses are configured with a 24-bit subnet mask and a default gateway of 192.168.1.254.

 mount -t wekafs -o num_cores=2 -o net=intel0/192.168.1.100+192.168.1.101/24/192.168.1.254 backend1/my_fs /mnt/weka